ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Add untracked>>
 {%- endhighlight -%}

-The interactive mode shows us the untracked files.
-Here I have only one file, but there may be multiple files in your project.
-Choose what files you need to add to the stage.
-In my case, file 1.
+The interactive mode displays the untracked files.
+I have only one file in this project, but your project might have multiple files.
+Choose the files you want to add to the stage.
+In my case, it's file 1.

 {%- highlight diff -%}
 Add untracked>> 1